 *data sourced from: Wikipedia Barcelona.

 Thanks to its strategic location, alongside the Mediterranean Sea, Barcelona has a super climate, even during the months that are seen as more unreliable.
 You can therefore enjoy many hours of sunshine per year, and temperatures that aren’t usually too cold (except perhaps a few days in the middle of winter), or too hot (except in the hottest days of July and August).
-For this reason it’s the perfect destination for visitors wanting to enjoy a lovely holiday.
+All these climatic reasons make Barcelona the perfect place to enjoy a wonderful holiday.

 Human inhabitation of Barcelona started around 4000 years ago, and the first remains that have been found date back to the end of the Neolithic period.
 The city has been shared by many different communities, including major communities such as the Iberians, the Catheginians, Romans, Jews, Visigoths, Muslims and Christians.
 It was during the Roman era when Barcelona really started to gain a reputation of a city of international importance, which is above all due to its port.
 During the Middle Ages Barcelona became one of the most important cities in Spain, making its location even more powerful, and of great strategic importance.
 The 19th century was another key period for the city, as there was a huge economic and demographic growth, which in turn led to great changes and urban development within Barcelona.